Meldiron/templates-for-node/summarize-article-chatgpt/README.md

-# ChatGPT Article Summarizer Function
+# Summarize Article ChatGPT Function

 This function enables the automatic generation of blog post summaries using OpenAI's GPT-3 model.
 Upon creation of a blog post document in Appwrite, this function will automatically trigger and generate a summary for the blog post content.